susan-roehampton/OS-Coursework/week2.md

 ---

 ## 5. Reflection

-This week focused on planning rather than implementation.
-I developed a clear understanding of how security controls work together to protect a Linux server.
-Designing the threat model helped me understand how attackers target systems and how defence mechanisms such as firewalls, SSH hardening, and automatic updates reduce risk.
-This planning stage will guide all security configurations in the upcoming weeks.
+This week was about planning, not about doing.
+I have acquired a good understanding on how security controls collaborated to protect a Linux Server.
+To articulate it I can say that when I drafted the threat model, it was easier for me to comprehend how attackers target systems and certain defense mechanisms such as firewalls, SSH hardening, and automatic updates decrease risk/ This is the preparation state that will direct all security setups in the following weeks.